 The Peace and Justice Committee is collecting information from Peace Mennonite participants about how they are seeking to live out their faith and serve others during this time of Covid-19.
-Please see below for an invitation and information on how you can share.
+Please email Karen Brown (ksb10 at juno.com) if you have a service story to share.

 - Mission to support others during this critical time: I have not been actively involved in my community.
 I think that boils down to my mission being to Stay Home.
 I know there are many people who can’t stay home, because of their work or their need to keep feeding their families.
 Some, frankly, don’t have the cognitive ability to understand that they need to stay home.
 I can’t change anyone else’s actions or mindset, but I can control my own.
 I have the luxury of being able to stay home, with my work and my stable living situation and my ability to keep food on the table and cat food in the dish and my ability to connect with people electronically.
 So I am resolved to stay out of other people’s way.
 I stay home as much to protect others as to protect myself.
 This also extends to leisure activity.
 I would love to be going for walks at Baker Wetlands and the Arboretum.
 But I am doing OK without those things.
 I don’t have bored children to entertain.
 So again I do my part by staying away from places that become less safe the more people are at them.
 I also use my voice and my words wherever and whenever I can.
 I see myself as a calm presence in a time when that quality is much needed.
 I try to be informed and to share what I know and what I believe to be true in a calm yet authoritative way, in a variety of situations (mostly in social media).
 I believe that is also a contribution.
 And I am trying to be aware of needs that I can help meet through financial or material donation.